 - You don’t have to follow every advice/input as is.
 You can choose which advice to take, ignore or tweak.

-- If you want to follow in the informal tradition of writing fellows dating each other, remember: Workshop first, landi later (preferably when you all go back home), and landi responsibly.
+- If you want to date a fellow fellow, remember: Workshop first, landi later (preferably when you all go back home), and landi responsibly.
 Umayos ka.

 For future USTNWW fellows

 - Choose your videoke song(s) and slam-ready poems ahead of time.
 Tapos kailangan performance mode ka for both. 😜

 - Bring a heavy jacket, pants, and closed-toe shoes.
 Self-explanatory.

 - Prepare your stomach.
 You will eat five meals a day for six days (seven in our case).
 Then if you’re like us, you will also eat an entire pizza at the Pizza Volante branch near Wright Park before dinner; and order a large one from Yellow Cab after midnight, in the middle of a storm.
 In short: leave the belt and tight clothes at home, and give your poor delivery dude a generous tip.

 - What to do after workshops?
 Walk to nearby Cafe Yagam for drinks and socials.
 Explore Baguio.
 Or hold movie marathons in your room for everyone.
 All are excellent ice-breakers.